hedonistrh/beautiful-jekyll/_posts/2018-04-27-Music-Generation-with-LSTM.md

 ![alt text](https://docs.google.com/uc?id=1mM1hT6rDpo_F0YEG3BPlVKJxHqPJKKYo)

-_.mid_ files can include different instruments such as _flute, _obua,muted bass_.
+_.mid_ files can include different instruments such as _flute, _obua_ ,_muted bass_.
 However, we are using just piano part of _.mid_ files for this post.

 ## Framework